Mark Tami: Parliamentary career

-Tami was first elected as MP for Alyn and Deeside in 2001 with a majority of 9,222, following the decision of the seat's former MP Stephen Barry Jones to step down from Parliament.
+Tami was first elected as MP for Alyn and Deeside in 2001 with a majority of 9,222, following the decision of the seat's former MP Barry Jones to step down from Parliament.

 Tami was returned again as MP for Alyn and Deeside at the 2005 general election, with a reduced majority.
 He resigned his post as Parliamentary Private Secretary to Dawn Primarolo on 6 September 2006, due to the refusal by Tony Blair to name a date for stepping down as Prime Minister.
 He was joined by future Deputy Leader of the Labour Party Tom Watson and fellow Welsh MPs Ian Lucas and Wayne David in resignation.

 Tami was promoted by Gordon Brown in July 2007 to a whip.
 In the 2010 general election, Tami was re-elected for a third time, however with a further reduced majority of 2,919.

 Tami was re-elected as MP for Alyn and Deeside on 7 May 2015 at the general election with a slightly increased majority from 2010.
 In the 2017 general election, Tami was returned with a vastly increased majority of 5,235 votes and a 52.1% share of the vote.

 On Thursday 12 December 2019, Tami was the only Labour MP in North Wales not to lose his seat, narrowly beating the Conservative candidate Sanjoy Sen by just 213 votes, falling from a majority of over 5000 in the previous election.

 In March 2020, Tami led a cross-party campaign to end the 9-week wait without income for people on Universal Credit when they reach state pension age.
 After Tami's campaign, the government changed the regulations.
+After the 2024 United Kingdom general election, he was appointed Deputy Chief Whip by Keir Starmer.

+In July 2026, he was reappointed to the new government as Deputy Chief Whip by Andy Burnham.

 Expenses

 During the MPs expenses scandal Tami was one of more than 50 MPs identified by the Daily Telegraph of over-claiming on council tax expenses for their second home.
-Tami said, "I will go back and calculate the exact level I have over-claimed in error and repay the sum involved".
+Tami said, "I will go back and calculate the exact level I have over-claimed in error and repay the sum involved."
 He paid back the full £996.70 for council tax on his London home.